-John Lennon's "Imagine" Threatens The Conservative Mindset Far Away and Near
+John Lennon's 'Imagine' Threatens The Conservative Mindset Far Away And Near

 The latest example of this comes from Pakistan, where according to the Hindustan Times, a performance of “Imagine” by students at the Karachi Grammar School was cancelled after complaints that the song encouraged atheism.

-The controversy was started by commentator, Ansar Abbasi, well-known in Pakistan for his nationalist and orthodox religious views.
-He tweeted, “A private school is Karachi is holding a concert and will sing John Lennon’s lyrics — no heaven, no hell, no religion too.”
+The controversy was started by commentator Ansar Abbasi, well-known in Pakistan for his nationalist and orthodox religious views.
+He tweeted, “A private school in Karachi is holding a concert and will sing John Lennon’s lyrics — no heaven, no hell, no religion too.”

 Soon, Orya Maqbool Jan, a television talk show host and former civil bureaucrat in the Paksitan Administrative Service, chimed in.
 The students’ parents were “slaves to Western thought,” he said.
 Also: “The song questions our belief in God and encourages an atheist mindset.”